 Sharon Burke

-Sharon is an Associate practising in the area of Corporate and Commercial Litigation and Dispute Resolution.
+Sharon is a Senior Associate practising in the area of Corporate and Commercial Litigation and Dispute Resolution.
 She has a broad range of Commercial Court litigation experience, with a particular focus on professional indemnity litigation, and complex company disputes.

 She has significant experience advising a variety of Irish and London-based insurers in the defence of high-value commercial property and construction related disputes, subrogation actions and ADR.
 She also advises companies and shareholders in relation to complex shareholder disputes and all areas of inter-company disputes, offering practical advice to businesses and guiding them towards a commercial solution when problems arise.